 Moshe Manor.
-Mr. Manor joined Protalix Ltd. as its President and Chief Executive Officer pursuant to an employment agreement dated September 28, 2014.
-Pursuant to the employment agreement, his current monthly base salary is NIS 95,000 (approximately \$25,200) and Mr. Manor is entitled to an annual discretionary bonus subject to the sole discretion of our Board of Directors.
+Pursuant to Mr. Manor's employment agreement, his current monthly base salary is NIS 95,000 and Mr. Manor is entitled to an annual discretionary bonus subject to the sole discretion of our Board of Directors.
 The Board of Directors shall determine the bonus on the basis of agreed-upon annual objectives which shall include both measurable and strategic parameters.
 The monthly salary is subject to cost of living adjustments from time to time as may be required by law.
-The Board of Directors also granted to Mr. Manor options to purchase 900,000 shares of our common stock at an exercise price equal to \$2.37 per share, the closing sales price of the common stock on the NYSE MKT for the last trading day immediately preceding the effective date of the grant.
+The Board of Directors also granted to Mr. Manor options to purchase 900,000 shares of our common stock at an exercise price equal to \$2.37 per share, the closing sales price of the common stock on the NYSE American for the last trading day immediately preceding the effective date of the grant.
 The options vest over four years on a quarterly basis in 16 equal increments, subject to certain conditions.
-Vesting of the options will be accelerated in full upon a Corporate Transaction or a Change in Control, as those terms are defined in the Company's 2006 Stock Incentive Plan, as amended.
-Mr. Manor's employment agreement is terminable by our company on 90 days written notice for any reason during the first year of the agreement's term and on 180 days written notice thereafter.
+Vesting of the options will be accelerated in full upon a Corporate Transaction or a Change in Control, as those terms are defined in our 2006 Stock Incentive Plan, as amended.
+Mr. Manor's employment agreement is terminable by our Company on 90 days written notice for any reason during the first year of the agreement's term and on 180 days written notice thereafter.
 Mr. Manor may terminate the agreement on 90 days written notice for any reason during its term.
 We may terminate the Agreement for cause without notice.
-Mr. Manor is entitled to be insured by the Company under a Manager's Policy in lieu of severance, company contributions towards vocational studies, annual recreational allowances, a company car and a company phone.
-Mr. Manor is entitled to 24 working days of vacation.
+Mr. Manor is entitled to be insured by the Company under a Manager's Policy in lieu of severance, Company contributions towards vocational studies, annual recreational allowances, a Company car, a Company laptop and a Company phone.
+Mr. Manor is entitled to 25 working days of vacation.

 Yoseph Shaaltiel, Ph.D.
-Dr. Shaaltiel founded Protalix Ltd. in 1993 and currently serves as our Executive Vice President, Research and Development.
-Dr. Shaaltiel entered into an employment agreement with Protalix Ltd. on September 1, 2001.
-Pursuant to the employment agreement, his current monthly base salary is NIS 80,750 (approximately \$21,400) per month.
-The employment agreement is terminable by Protalix Ltd. on 90 days' written notice for any reason and we may terminate the agreement for cause without notice.
-In addition, vesting of all of Dr. Shaaltiel's options and restricted shares will be accelerated in full upon a Corporate Transaction or a Change in Control, as those terms are defined in the Company's 2006 Stock Incentive Plan, as amended.
-Dr. Shaaltiel is entitled to be insured by Protalix Ltd. under a Manager's Policy in lieu of severance, company contributions towards vocational studies, annual recreational allowances, a company car and a company phone.
+Pursuant to Dr. Shaaltiel's employment agreement, his current monthly base salary is NIS 80,750 per month.
+The employment agreement is terminable by our Company on 90 days' written notice for any reason and we may terminate the agreement for cause without notice.
+In addition, vesting of all of Dr. Shaaltiel's options and restricted shares will be accelerated in full upon a Corporate Transaction or a Change in Control, as those terms are defined in our 2006 Stock Incentive Plan, as amended.
+Dr. Shaaltiel is entitled to be insured by Protalix Ltd. under a Manager's Policy in lieu of severance, Company contributions towards vocational studies, annual recreational allowances, a Company car, a Company laptop and a Company phone.
 Dr. Shaaltiel is entitled to 29 working days of vacation.

 Einat Brill Almon, Ph.D.
-Dr. Brill Almon joined Protalix Ltd. on December 19, 2004 as its Vice President, Product Development, pursuant to an employment agreement effective on December 19, 2004 by and between Protalix Ltd. and Dr. Brill Almon, and currently serves as our Senior Vice President, Product Development.
-Pursuant to the employment agreement, her current monthly base salary is NIS 69,825 per month (approximately \$18,500).
+Pursuant to Dr. Almon's employment agreement, her current monthly base salary is NIS 69,825 per month.
 She is also entitled to certain specified bonuses in the event that Protalix achieves certain specified clinical development milestones within specified timelines.
-In addition, vesting of all of Dr. Brill Almon's options and restricted shares will be accelerated in full upon a Corporate Transaction or a Change in Control, as those terms are defined in the Company's 2006 Stock Incentive Plan, as amended.
+In addition, vesting of all of Dr. Brill Almon's options and restricted shares will be accelerated in full upon a Corporate Transaction or a Change in Control, as those terms are defined in our 2006 Stock Incentive Plan, as amended.
 The employment agreement is terminable by either party on 60 days' written notice for any reason and we may terminate the agreement for cause without notice.
-Dr. Brill Almon is entitled to be insured by Protalix Ltd. under a Manager's Policy in lieu of severance, company contributions towards vocational studies, annual recreational allowances, a company car and a company phone at up to NIS 1,000 per month.
+Dr. Brill Almon is entitled to be insured by Protalix Ltd. under a Manager's Policy in lieu of severance, Company contributions towards vocational studies, annual recreational allowances, a Company car, a Company laptop and a Company phone at up to NIS 1,000 per month.
 Dr. Brill Almon is entitled to 29 working days of vacation.